 We would recommend taking £150 – £200 per week for food, drinks, outings, souvenirs and treats.

 As art courses for beginners go, this is an excellent place to start.
 The course is perfect for anybody wishing to learn painting in one week of intensive training.
 Participants can be complete beginners, or moving to intermediates, or people who would like to start again after a break in painting.
-The main subject is botanical, therefore the exercise implies working with plants, from still life to abstract interpretations.
-The right person will be a nature lover, passionate to spend time drawing and painting.

 Whether you are looking to do an art gap year or an art holiday, this Romania art course is a brilliant option.